xkasprx/Simple-Product-API/README.md

 ## Running Tests

-To execute the automated tests, navigate to the solution root and run:
+To execute the automated tests, navigate to the Tests folder and run:

 ```bash
  dotnet test